cshields1/cshields1/README.md

-Hi!
-I'm Craig, a musician-turned-developer based in Orange County, CA.

-Currently freelancing for a digital agency in LA and working primarily with React/Next.
+Hello!
+I'm Craig, a musician-turned-web-developer based in Orange County, CA. I spent 10+ years primarily as an improviser making music for dance (technique classes and choreographic pieces) and playing in the Latin alt-folk band Cuñao.
+Now, I make websites (mainly with React/Next.js) and enjoy it just as creatively.
+Currently contracting with a digital agency in LA.

 <!---
 cshields1/cshields1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.